Bio:

 They signed to Decca Records in 1965 through the Solomon connection.

 Decca pushed the group in a pop direction.
-Their sole 45 for Decca was recorded at
+Their sole 45 for the label was recorded at

 Decca's studios in London.
 The B-side was written by Kenny McDowell,